-The first thing you notice as you arrive into Birdsville is the planes.
+Driving in from Mount Isa, the first thing you notice as you arrive into Birdsville is the planes.
 There must have been hundreds parked at the airport of every size and dimension and from all parts of Australia.

 The second noticeable thing is the steam rising outside the airport.
 It is from the artesian bore piping water up from the Great Artesian Basin.
 The bore was drilled in 1961 and has a water temperature of just below boiling point.
 A series of cooling tubes and a parallel plate heat exchanger brings the temperature down.

 Situated on the eastern fringe of the Simpson Desert, the area around Birdsville was the home of the Wangkangurru-Yarluyandi people.
 The first Europeans came in 1844 when SA Survey-General and explorer Charles Sturt led expeditions to the area.
-Burke and Wills‘ Camp 76 was also in the region on their return trek in 1860-1.
+Burke and Wills Camp 76 was also in the region on their return trek in 1860-1.
 The township of Birdsville grew out of the colonial need to create a customs post between South Australia and Queensland.
-Before the days of motorised transport Afghan cameleers brought supplies up the Birdsville Track.
+Before motorised transport Afghan cameleers brought supplies up the Birdsville Track.
 But today was all about horses.
 The 135th running of the Birdsville Cup.

 They came from all parts with the town of 200 swelling to 6500 for the weekend.
 I have been to Birdsville many times before (most recently to the 2017 Big Red Bash) but this was my first time here for the races.
 The main street was set up with market and food stalls.

 Prime Minister Malcolm Turnbull has an association with Birdsville having visited twice since 2015 to check out the town’s internet and mobile capability.
 He wasn’t there today but a mechanical bull named in his honour was there.